 LAYER, LAYER, LAYER

 Layering decor on shelves means placing objects in front of each other, on top of each other, in front and slightly off to the side or even placing objects inside each other.
-It gives visual dimension to the depth of your shelves.
+It gives a serene visual dimension to the depth of your shelves.
 It’s one of the secrets that I use to really make my shelves look like they were decorated by a pro!

 Displaying everything lined up in a neat little row is a big no-no when it comes to avoiding a boring shelf display.